 A lot of times, that sharpening of focus can cause an owner to become a little…over enthusiastic.
 Fine-tuning your brand to the point of obsession can breed a sense of exclusion that not only cuts down on your earning potential but also breeds negative feelings about your brand.

-Matty Conrad, owner of Victory Barber & Brand, Lab Salon and Saint Frank’s—all of which share a strong brand aesthetic that caters to a very specific “vintage manly-man/dapper gent” niche—shared this analogy with us when we were discussing niche branding with him:
+Matty Conrad, owner of Victory Barber & Brand has strong brand aesthetic that caters to a very specific “vintage manly-man/dapper gent” niche—shared this analogy with us when we were discussing niche branding with him:

 “It’s like car enthusiasts, right.
 You’ve got vintage car guys and then you’ve got the hot rod guys.
 The hot rod guys are so into hot rods, it’s such a specialized niche, and they’ve formed kind of an exclusive club.
 Now, if you’re not a “hot rod guy,” you don’t even feel comfortable looking at them at the shows.
 It’s this mentality of ‘I know the most about this particular thing, so you don’t deserve to be a part of it.”